Benricheson101/dstat/README.md

     	output JSON instead of a formatted list. useful for programmatic usage -nolive
     	disables live output
-  -token string
+  -timeout string
+    	the time to wait for guilds to become available (default "20s") -token string
     	the discord token to connect with (default: "$DISCORD_TOKEN" environment variable)
 ```